 A Zen Experience in Kyoto

-There is a Zen temple called Koshoji, located near Kuramaguchi Station in Kyoto, which is not a typical tourist sightseeing spot.
+There is a Zen temple called Koshoji, located near Kuramaguchi Station in Kyoto, Japan.
+This temple is not a typical tourist sightseeing spot.
 There is even a signboard saying “no sightseeing” to discourage tourists from just going in to have a look around.
 Then why is it still an interesting place to visit?
 If you are serious about attending a zazen meditation session, this is one place where you can do this.

 My Zen Experience